 The University of Twente also offers other related Master’s programmes, such as Water Technology, Sustainable Energy Technology and Nanotechnology.
 In some cases, you may be required to complete a pre-Master’s programme.
 You can often use your minor for this transition programme, so that after your Bachelor’s degree you can immediately start the Master’s programme of your choice.

-COMBINE the master chemical Engineering
+COMBINE the master chemical Science & Engineering

 Would you like to deepen your knowledge in the field of chemistry and does it appeal to you to convey your passion to others after your studies?
 For Dutch-speaking students, we offer the possibility to combine their Master's programme in Chemical Engineering with an additional master's degree from the UT teacher's programme: Education and Communication in Science (you will be forwarded to a Dutch website).
 Upon completion, you will not only have a second master's degree, but also your first-degree teaching qualification enabling you to teach in junior and senior secondary education in the Netherlands.